Pandademic/i/syntax.md

 Process command line arguments through `parameters` into the current namespace.

 ## `base i`
-Set the index base to the positive integer, `i`, in the current scope.
+Set the index base to the non-negative integer, `i`, in the current scope.

 ## `async expression`
 Evaluate `expression` asynchronously.